 The truth is that, despite bold claims of serving conservation, saving species from extinction, and educating future generations of conservationists, the primary purpose of zoos is to hold animals captive for entertainment.
 People enjoy seeing wild animals and zoos are a convenient and accessible way to do that.
 Almost without exception, animals born in zoos will die in zoos – they will not be released into the wild.
 It is time we recognise that holding wild animals captive for life and over generations is not only harmful to the welfare of the animals themselves but is also a dangerous distraction away from the true threats facing these animals in their natural habitats.

-Instead of supporting zoos and perpetuating the lifelong captivity of animals, true conservation efforts, which focus on protecting animals in their natural ranges and deal meaningfully with the often complex issues facing free-living animals, are where our efforts should be focused.
+Instead of supporting zoos and perpetuating the lifelong animal captivity, true conservation efforts, which focus on protecting animals in their natural ranges and deal meaningfully with the often complex issues facing free-living animals, are where our efforts should be focused.

 Bashaw, M. J., Tarou, L. R., Makia, T. S. and Maple, T. L. (2001).
 “A survey